shungheonchai/VectorMDB/README.md

 This code is a modified demo from a [MongoDB Atlas tutorial](https://www.mongodb.com/developer/products/atlas/semantic-search-mongodb-atlas-vector-search/).
 This is using the existing `sample_mflix.embedded_movies` namespace thus significantly reducing the time to setup.

 ## Prerequisites
-All you need are nodeJS, access to a MongoDB cluster with the sample data loaded, and an OpenAI API key.
+All you need are nodeJS, access to a MongoDB cluster with the sample data loaded (if you haven't, follow [this instruction](https://www.mongodb.com/docs/guides/atlas/sample-data/) which should take you less than 5 min), and an OpenAI API key.
 If you are using a newer version of MacBook Pro's it should come installed with nodeJS but if it didn't use the below code snippets.

 ```